Time Stamps for SEO 101 for Business Owners and Executives

 Then if you have consistent infractions where your browsing isn’t safe, then you will be penalized for that.

 And then core web vitals, which are what they call is loading performance so how fast does it load so that’s called the largest contentful paint and there are numbers that go with this.
 There are ways that SEOs and web developers can see this data.
 How quickly you can interact with the content, and does it bounce around when you load it?
 Those are the three things that make up Core Web Vitals.
 They have fancy names like first input delay and cumulative layout shift, but there’s a green, a yellow, and a red area.
 Of course, you want to try to be in the green on all of those things.

 - Why talk about Google?
 Google controls 93 of search.

 - What are different ways to get on search?
 There’s the pay-per-click ads and search.
-Search includes Google My business pages, it includes your social media and directory listings, and it includes your website.
+Search includes Google Business Profile pages, it includes your social media and directory listings, and it includes your website.

 - How does Google search work?
 The robots crawl, Google indexes the content to organize it, and then it returns a page based on its formula or algorithm.

 - An algorithm is like a pizza recipe.
 Google’s algorithm has 200 plus “ingredients” that determine rank and what the search engine return page looks like.